savitaavenkat/Exam_Registration_System/README.md

 Motivation:
 -----------
-- A simple application developed during my first year of bachelors in 2013 as a side project to understand the full working of a system, starting from a backend database, to a web server to serve the requests back and forth, to a simple web front end to display the results of any operation performed through the system to the user in a meaningful way.
+- A simple application developed during my first year of bachelors in 2013 as a side project to understand the full working of a system, starting from a backend database, to a webserver to serve the requests back and forth, to a simple web front end to display the results of any operation performed through the system to the user in a meaningful way.

 Files & Folders:
 ----------------